There is one thing I definitely agree with, the newest FED designs aren't fluid at all, they're blocky industrial looking vessels.

-TOIVA, Toi Vaxx, Toia Vix: Bring in the Allegiance class Toi'Va, Ti'vath, Toivia: Design that long overdue Tier 5 C-Store Raptor Tae'Va, T'Vaya, To'Var: Give us Asylums for Romulans
+TOIVA, Toi Vaxx, Toia Vix: Bring in the Allegiance class Toi'Va, Ti'vath, Toivia: Add Tier 6 staple KDF ship types: Carrier and Bird of prey.
+Tae'Va, T'Vaya, To'Var: Give us Asylums for Romulans

 I think Cryptics designers often overdo their Designs, instead of keeping them simple.